veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 # Overview
 This guide will describe in details Veracity open source projects.
 Each of them is small piece of code providing useful functionality within Veracity platform.
 To proceed, you need to have Azure subscription.

-Links to content
+Links to content:

 - [Markdown parser tool](#Markdown-parser-tool)
 - [Machine Learning automation](#Machine-Learning-automation)

 ## Markdown parser tool
 When preparing documentation, we base on GitHub and markdown files (.md) where we put all documentation data.
 With that approach, we can easily maintain the data and have full control over the workflow.
-On the other hand, it’s not convenient for external users to go through repository when looking at documentation.
+On the other hand, itâ€™s not convenient for external users to go through repository when looking at documentation.
 That's why there is a tool which can easily translate .md format to HTML syntax consumed by web browser.
 Thanks to this translation and extraction of additional metadata we can provide user friendly and intuitive documentation which is easy to read and navigate.
 The following code description applies to the .NET implementation as it is the base platform used for that tool.